axelpale/affineplane/docs/API.md

 ## affineplane.tran2

-Two-dimensional non-reflective similarity transformation.
+Various functions for two-dimensional affine non-reflective similarity transformation.
+Such transformations allow translation, uniform scaling, and rotation.
+The functions expect the transformation as an object `{ a, b, x, y }`
 Provides functions for 2D transformation matrices, and to be exact, affine non-reflective similarity transformation matrices.

-Clockwise rotation of 45 degrees.

 - [affineplane.tran2.I](#affineplanetran2I)
 - [affineplane.tran2.IDENTITY](#affineplanetran2IDENTITY)